 Engagement and Interest

-Both teachers believe that employing technology in the Stem classroom has boosted their students’ involvement.’
+Both teachers believe that employing technology and online learning including online tuition in the Stem classroom has boosted their students’ involvement.’

-“I utilise a simulator while teaching about cells,” Oloyede says.
+“I utilize a simulator while teaching about cells,” Oloyede says.
 “Students can zoom to observe the sizes of various cells in relation to the universe in which we exist.”

 Elms believes that integrating technology into the classroom not only engages students but also prepares them for careers outside the classroom.